Edd Mann Developer

 Ch-ch-Changes…

-A tendency I have picked up is to be very commit happy when developing locally, and then find myself rebasing a lot before pushing to a remote.
-As a result of this I sometimes am required to alter timestamps of certain commits to make them more meaningful.
-I found that the simplest of which is adding a specified timestamp to the current commit.
-The author date is specified with the –date option where as the committer timestamp has to be changed with an environment variable.
+A tendency I have picked up is to be very commit-happy when developing locally, and then I often find myself rebasing frequently before pushing to a remote.
+As a result, I am sometimes required to alter the timestamps of certain commits to make them more meaningful.
+I found that the simplest approach is to add a specified timestamp to the current commit.
+The author date is specified with the –date option, whereas the committer timestamp must be changed using an environment variable.

 $ git commit --date="Sat, 14 Dec 2013 12:40:00 +0000" # only author